Indian town on edge after 9 die during farm protest

 Senior police official Prashant Kumar said the administration would provide monetary compensation to the families of the deceased farmers and also set up a judicial inquiry to probe the violence.
 Farm leaders, however, demand action against the minister and his son, saying Mishra should be removed from office.

+The deaths have led to more anger among farmers who rallied in multiple states, strengthening their protests.
+Opposition Congress Party also held a protest in New Delhi, where several party members scuffled with police and were later detained.

+The protests are shaping up as challenge to Modi’s BJP during its reelection bid early next year in Uttar Pradesh, which is considered India’s political bellwether state.

-The farmer protests have been largely peaceful, though clashes in January left one protester dead and hundreds injured after demonstrators broke through police barricades to storm a historic fort in Delhi.
+The rallies have been largely peaceful, though clashes in January left one protester dead and hundreds injured after demonstrators broke through police barricades to storm a historic fort in Delhi.

 Thousands of farmers have camped for nearly a year on the outskirts of New Delhi, and more than a dozen rounds of talks between the government and the farmers have failed to resolve the issues.